Logo

 External Inputs

-To expand complexity of projects and access more reliable data from inputs, external sensors are the natural next step.
+To expand the complexity of projects and access more reliable data from inputs, external sensors are the natural next step.

 These build guides were designed to be used with the SparkFun red Micro:bit breakout board.
 We have most of these sensors in stock in the FabLab electronics section.
 Use the ones we have to test them out before buying more for a class :)